SmithEcophysLab/lab_meeting/Schedule/2022_spring_schedule.md

 ### April 8

-- Topic: Joseph thesis presentation
+- Topic: Presentation on Joseph's thesis and the physiology add on from his experiment
 - Topic lead: Evan
 - Snack: